Monday, December 24, 2012

 3. Dishes, dishes, and more dishes... all inherited and some dragged in the house by other means.
 Now given away, or donated to charity.
 Out of my life.

-4. Teddy Bears and dolls, no more.
-Always hated the inherited Teddy Bears, those went bye-bye first.
+4. Teddy Bears and dolls, but SO much more to get rid of by any means.
+Always hated the inherited Teddy Bears.
 Sorry.
 The dolls, well, way too many. and besides, the girls don't want all those when they are out on their own anyway.
 Both Teddies and dolls have a lot of emotional guilt attached to them as far as feeling obligated to retain.
 No more.
 The guilt curse must be broken.
+Saying is way more easy than doing.
+So much guilt of the money that was spent (not by me) on such a non-useful item.

 5. Why is it that people ( some direct person in my family tree) felt that spending money on certain things was to be considered an investment for when the stuff came to be mine?
 I say it was foolish wasteful use of funds.
 There, I said it.
 The economy may have been different once upon a time, but I have 2 sayings to conclude this point.